07raghavan/potholes.live/CONTRIBUTING.md

 Be respectful, constructive, and collaborative.
 We aim to foster a welcoming and inclusive environment for all contributors.

-## License

-By contributing, you agree that your code will be released under the MIT License.

 ---

-For major changes or questions, please contact @07raghavan.
+For major changes or questions, please contact raghav@pesce.ac.in